Engee documentation

 where CAN ID is the identifier of the received CAN message.

-If the Mask value for a single bit is zero, then this bit is not filtered.
+1. If the value is Mask: If an individual bit is zero, then this bit is not filtered.
 That is, this bit is not checked in the filter and passes through the filter.

-If the Mask value for a single bit is one, then filtering is performed by the value of this bit.:
+2. If the value is Mask: for a single bit, it is equal to one, then filtering is performed by the value of this bit.:

-If the bit from the CAN ID and the bit from the Filter ID match, then this bit passes through the filter.
+• If the bit from CAN ID and the bit from Filter ID: If they match, then this bit passes through the filter.

-If the bit from the CAN ID and the bit from the Filter ID are different, then this bit does not pass through the filter.
+• If the bit from CAN ID and the bit from Filter ID: if they differ, then this bit does not pass through the filter.

 Example of the filter operation